 Step 8: Type in sudo /usr/local/bin/ntfs-3g /dev/disk3s1 /Volumes/NTFS -olocal -oallow_other and hit Enterin the command prompt.
 (Remember to replace disk3s1 with the name of your NTFS volume.)

 Even though it's a free mounter to mount NTFS formatted external hard drives on Mac, it is not recommended due to the complication and potential risk.

 Solution 3: Enable the experimental NTFS support in macOS [Not recommended]

 Well, if you want to know the exact details out of curiosity, back up your files first and do the following steps.

 Warning: It will involve the command line to enable NTFS write support in macOS.
 So, if you are not good at the Terminal, you'd better not try this out.
 It's very easy to input a wrong command and result in unexpected damage to your Mac and the data inside.

-Step 1: Click Go on the upper right of your desktop and go to Utilities folder, then launch the Terminal program.
+Step 1: Click Go on the upper right of your desktop and go to the utility folder, then launch the Terminal program.

-Step 3: Type in LABEL=NAME none ntfs rw,auto,nobrowse and hit Enterin the editor window for the fstab file.
+Step 3: Type in LABEL=DISKNAME none NTFS rw, auto, browse, and hit Enter in the editor window for the fstab file.
 (You need to change the word DISK NAME to the name of your NTFS external drive.)

-Step 4: Press Control + O to save what you have done, and then press Control+ X to quit the nano text editor.
+Step 4: Press Control + O to save what you have done, and then press Control + C and then Control + X to quit the nano text editor.

 Step 5: Unmount this NTFS external hard drive and reconnect it to your Mac again.